How to Build a Water Garden or Fish Pond

 will want to place your pond where it will receive at least 4 to 6

-hours of direct sun if you want to grow water lilies.
+hours of direct sun if you want to grow water lilies and many other aquatic plants.
 Shade is fine

 for fish-only ponds.
 Water circulation is not essential but the use